OSGeo/gdal/doc/source/development/rfc/rfc101_raster_dataset_threadsafety.rst

   On instantiation, it creates child GDALThreadSafeRasterBand instances for band mask and overviews.
-  Its ReferenceUnderlyingRasterBand method calls ReferenceUnderlyingDataset on the GDALThreadSafeDataset instance to get a thread-locale dataset, fetches the appropriate thread-locale band and forwards its the method call.
+  Its ReferenceUnderlyingRasterBand method calls ReferenceUnderlyingDataset on the GDALThreadSafeDataset instance to get a thread-local dataset, fetches the appropriate thread-local band and forwards its the method call.

 - ``GDALThreadLocalDatasetCache``.
 Instances of that class use thread-local storage.
 The main member of such instances is a LRU cache that maps